Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'stop speaking like a robot'**: This will revert bot's TTS to whatever you had before (either Google or ElevenLabs TTS).

 - **Say 'please display conversation'**: This will output your entire conversation to the terminal window.

+- **Say 'please display memories'**: This will provide an output of all memories saved into long term storage.

+- **Say 'please restore memory'**: This will attempt to repair the working memory of the bot by consolidating a certain number of memories from the long term storage .

 # Features